-The siphoning and settling protocol used to obtain the concentrate for analysis is as follows: The sinking rate for even the smaller algae is noted as ca. 0.25 cm/hour (Admiraal et al. The recommended settling times for phytoplankton using the Utermöhl method is also based on the height the cells have to settle in the container.
+The siphoning and settling protocol used to obtain the concentrate for analysis is as follows: The sinking rate for even the smaller algae is noted as ca. 0.25 cm/hour (Admiraal et al. The recommended settling times for phytoplankton using (1994). the Utermöhl method is also based on the height the cells have to settle in the container.
 Nauwerck (1963) recommends 4 hours per cm of height, Margalef (1969) recommends the sedimentation time in hours of at least 3 times the height of the container in cm, while Hasle (1978) in the UNESCO Phytoplankton Manual recommends at least 40 hours in reference to a 100ml chamber 20cm in height.
-For this same chamber height (20cm) Willen (1976) recommends 48 hours, with chamber heights of 10 cm (50ml) Paximos and Mitchell (2000) recommend 24 hours.
+For this same chamber height (20cm) Willen (1976) recommends 48 hours, with chamber heights of 10 cm (50ml).
 Several other references have indicated lesser time periods for settling.
-With this sinking rate as a guide and a maximum distance of 6.75 cm for settling distance, a settling period at 27 hours would be considered the minimum period for settling in the first step of this process, which the ODU protocol considerably exceeds.
 More specifically, the siphoning and siphoning steps are as follows:

 - 1. The initial settling period prior to siphoning is at least 72 hours to siphon ca. one/half of the 500 ml sample water from our standard bottle ca.13.5 cm in height.
 This amounts to siphoning water from the upper 6.75 cm of the water sample, and is at least ca. 45 hours in excess of the recommended times indicated for settling, noted above.
 Siphoning is done slowly, by natural gravity flow (no pump), with the end of the siphon tube kept always just below the water's surface.
 No agitation to the settled sample should be made, if so the settling period would have to be repeated. - 2.
 The second settling of the undisturbed bottom half of the sample occurs after another 48 hours (actually a total of ca. 93 hours over the total settling period needed).
 This remaining amount is drawn down to a concentrate of ca. 40 ml which is transferred to a glass vial.
 This settling period is in excess to the highest recommended values for the settling process.
 Siphoning is done slowly, with the end of the siphon tube kept always just below the surface of the water.
-No agitation to the settled sample should be made, if so the settling period would have to be repeated. - 3.In the presence of a high density of cells, etc. and to assure a clear microscopy analysis of the sample, a measured fraction of the concentrate would be necessary to be removed from the concentrate for microscopic analysis.
+No agitation to the settled sample should be made, if so the settling period would have to be repeated.

+- 3.In the presence of a high density of cells, etc. and to assure a clear microscopy analysis of the sample, a measured fraction of the concentrate would be necessary to be removed from the concentrate for microscopic analysis.
 This is placed in the Utermöhl chamber, and allowed to settle undisturbed for a minimum of 16-24 hours prior to counting.
 Again, this exceeds the recommended settling time ca. 5-8 fold (Willen, 1979).
-Routine counting follows with minimum number of cells counted and fields examined. - 4.
-Siphoning is done by placing the siphon end directly below the water's surface; the siphon should not be lowered to other depths, or to agitate the water.
+Routine counting follows with minimum number of cells counted and fields examined. - 4.Siphoning is done by placing the siphon end directly below the water's surface; the siphon should not be lowered to other depths, or to agitate the water.
 The siphon end is modified to contain a siphoning plug that allows water to slowly enter the siphon through several mm openings 1 cm above the siphoning plug.
 Flow from the siphon is by gravity, and not by any pumping or vacuum device, representing a slow and constant flow.
-Our staff individually receives instructions on these procedures and they recognize the importance of conducting this procedure with care and consistency.

-5. To assure no significant amount of cells are lost in this process routine analysis of the supernatant from the siphoning is conducted.
+Our staff individually receives instructions on these procedures and they recognize the importance of conducting this procedure with care and consistency. - 5.
+To assure no significant amount of cells are lost in this process routine analysis of the supernatant from the siphoning is conducted.
 Laboratory studies to date have not indicated any significant loss of cells occur using this procedure.